Find Trade Colleges

 $33,068 Average Tuition & Fees

-Roosevelt University did quite well in this year’s ranking of the best value places for trade school students to get a bachelor’s degree.
-It came in at #16 on the list.
-Chicago, Illinois is the setting for this small institution of higher learning.
-The private not-for-profit school handed out bachelor’s degrees to 687 students in 2021-2022.
+With a ranking of #16, Roosevelt University did quite well on this year’s best value schools for trade school students working on their bachelor’s degree.
+Located in Chicago, Illinois, the small private not-for-profit school handed out 687 bachelor’s degree awards in 2021-2022.

 The average tuition and fees for an out-of-state undergraduate students at Roosevelt are $33,068 a year.
-Bachelor’s Degree recipients from this school accumulate an average of $23,910 in student debt by the time they complete their degree.
+On average, bachelor’s degree students take out $23,910 in loans while pursuing their degree.

 #17